DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 \hat{Y}_*=\hat{\beta}_0+\hat{\beta}_1x_*
 $$

 The reason this model returns the expected value of the response at the given value of the predictor is because the error term has an expected value of zero.
-As a review of the properties of expectation as well as last lesson, we have:
+As a review of the properties of expectation as well as last chapter, we have:

 $$
 E(Y|X=x)=E(\beta_0+\beta_1x+e)=Y=\beta_0+\beta_1x+E(e)=\beta_0+\beta_1x
 $$
 because $\beta_0$, $\beta_1$, and $x$ are constants.

 It should be abundantly clear by now that $\hat{Y}_*$, $\hat{\beta}_0$, and $\hat{\beta}_1$ are ***estimators***.
 Being estimators, they are dependent on our random sample, our data.
 If we collect a new random sample from the same population, we will get new estimates from these estimators.
 Thus, we can think of $\hat{Y}_*$, $\hat{\beta}_0$, and $\hat{\beta}_1$ as **random variables**.
 Like all random variables, they have distributions.
 We can use the distribution of an estimator to build confidence intervals and conduct hypothesis tests about the true values of the parameter it is intended to estimate.
-These estimators are unbiased, their distributions are centered around the actual values of $Y$, $\beta_0$ and $\beta_1$, respectively.
+The estimators based on least squares are unbiased, their distributions are centered around the actual values of $Y$, $\beta_0$ and $\beta_1$, respectively.

 ### Review of assumptions

 We will review the assumptions of the least squares model because they are important for inference.
 Refer to Figure \@ref(fig:assump271-fig), which plots the linear regression in the top row and the residuals in the second row.
 We generally assume the following:

 1. **Fit**.
 The data should show a linear trend.
-If there is a nonlinear trend, a transformation of the explanatory variable or an advanced regression method from Math 378 should be applied.
+If there is a nonlinear trend, a transformation of the explanatory variable or a more advanced regression method should be applied.
 When looking at the residual plot, if the trend is linear, we should see a spread of points that are flat.
 The left column of Figure \@ref(fig:assump271-fig) is an example of a nonlinear relationship.
 The top plot is the regression plot and we can see what looks like a quadratic relationship instead of a linear one.
 The residual plot, the plot in the lower left corner of Figure \@ref(fig:assump271-fig), also exhibits this non-linear trend.
 2. **Nearly normal residuals**.
 Generally the residuals must be nearly normal to use a $t$ or $F$ for inference.
 When this assumption is found to be unreasonable, it is usually because of **outliers** or concerns about **influential** points.
 An example of non-normal residuals is shown in the second column of Figure \@ref(fig:assump271-fig).
 A **qq** plot is also useful as a diagnostic tool as we have seen.
 We can still use the **bootstrap** as an inference tool if the normality assumption is unreasonable.
 3. **Constant variability**.
 The variability of points around the least squares line remains roughly constant.
 An example of non-constant variability is shown in the third panel of Figure \@ref(fig:assump271-fig).
 The constant variability assumption is needed for the $t$ and $F$ distributions.
 It is not required for the bootstrap method.
 4. **Independent observations**.
 Be cautious about applying regression to data collected sequentially in what is called a **time series**.
 Such data may have an underlying structure that should be considered in a model and analysis.
 An example of a time series where independence is violated is shown in the fourth panel of Figure \@ref(fig:assump271-fig).
 More advanced methods are required for time series data even including using a bootstrap.

-In a future lesson we will explore more regression diagnostics.
+In a later chapter we will explore more regression diagnostics.